Shurutsue/UtilityKare/README.md

 - [Custom Reagents](#custom-reagents) to create new Scriptable Reagents, or modify existing ones.
 - [Custom Reagent Reactions](#custom-reagent-reactions) to make two reagents form a new one!
 - [Custom Localization](#custom-localization) to make use of LocalizedString's , like in Reagents!
+- [Version Control](#version-control) to ensure others can only join if they have the mod/s as well!

 ### Custom Reagents